johannesjo/angular-material-css-vars/README.md

 // probably best put in a common variables file and imported before the mixins
 $mat-css-dark-theme-selector: '.isDarkThemeCUSTOM';

-@import 'angular-material-css-vars/public-util';
+@use 'angular-material-css-vars/public-util' as mat-css-utilities;

 .my-component {
-  @include mat-css-dark-theme {
+  @include mat-css-utilities.mat-css-dark-theme {
     // dark theme styles ...
   }
 }